Tablet on a patio table showing an outdoor furniture shopping website with a coffee alongside

 Recycled HDPE polywood

-Quality polywood (HDPE recycled plastic) uses post-consumer recycled content — typically milk jugs and similar HDPE waste — as its raw material, addressing both forest pressure and plastic-waste streams.
+Quality polywood (HDPE recycled plastic) uses post-consumer recycled content as its raw material — typically milk jugs and similar HDPE waste.
+This addresses both forest pressure and plastic-waste streams.
 Top-tier polywood manufacturers source from verified recycling streams and quote specific recycled-content percentages.
 The full polywood framework is in our polywood and recycled plastic outdoor furniture guide.

 Aluminium frame recycling